tgherzog/apidocs/API_SDMX_User_Guide_V1.md

 The response contains the result value of the Country, Series, Time and Frequency combination.
-If we are not specifying any of the dimension in the request URL, all the data related to that dimension will be retrieved in relation with the other dimensions.
+If any of the dimensions are not specified in the request URL, all the data related to that dimension will be retrieved in relation to the other dimensions.

 Error Response: